CyrexEnterprise/Hackbox/README.md

 $ vagrant up
 ```

-Start coding with in the repository path and all the files will be synced with the /vagrant path in the guest box
+Start coding in the repository path and all the files will be synced with the /vagrant path in the guest box

 If you need to run any program in the box, just SSH it: